Ortom to FG: Return IDPs home, ensure security before 2023 census

 Governor Samuel Ortom of Benue State has advised the Federal Government to suspend the conduct of the 2023 National Population and Housing Census until all Internally Displaced Persons, IDPs, are returned to their ancestral homes.

-The Governor gave the advice Thursday when a delegation from the Middle Belt Forum, MBF, led by its National President, Dr Bitrus Pogu visited him in Makurdi.
+The Governor gave the advise Thursday when a delegation from the Middle Belt Forum, MBF, led by its National President, Dr. Bitrus Pogu visited him in Makurdi.

 He said the Federal Government should have the IDPs returned to their homes to ensure adequate security for those of them in Benue and elsewhere in the country.